 A true Individual therefore is not a ‘member’, nor a slave to praise or rejection.
 She will go her own way, not the way society subscribes or the ‘social’ group imposes.
 To be free however demands a lot.
 To grow beyond the manipulations of social pressure, inner and outer expectations, the multitude of convictions and socially induced ‘goals’ is quite something.
 To awaken to Consciousness itself is even rarer.
 As Ramana said: it takes a lot of effort to reach the effortless state.
 Indeed.

-It requires thinking, real thinking – in stead of clinging to judgments and beliefs.
-It requires the ability to truly feel, feel through pain and suffering, in stead of trying to get rid of it, avoidance, suppression.
-It requires clarity and a keen ‘ear’, so one can ‘hear’ the whispers of intuition, our own and unique navigation device, and to not override these whispers with anxieties and fearful thoughts.
+It requires thinking, real thinking – in stead of clinging to judgments and beliefs (old feelings).
+It requires the ability to truly feel, feel through pain and suffering, in stead of trying to get rid of it, in stead of avoidance or suppression.
+It requires clarity and a keen ‘ear’, so one can ‘hear’ the whispers of intuition, our own and unique and creative navigational device, and to not override these whispers with anxieties and fearful thoughts.
 It also requires time and space in our lives, in stead of being busy every single minute.
-To contemplate life, to read, to write, to inquire one needs time alone, undisturbed, away from the herd, the noise of man.
+To contemplate life, to read, to write, to inquire one also needs time alone, undisturbed, away from the herd, the hive, the noise of man.

-Otherwise, one will be swept away with of by the common, the easy, the empty notions and goals and dreams and illusions of the masses, and remain a half-ling, a child-man or child-woman.
+Otherwise, one will be swept away with of by the common, the easy, mediocre, and empty notions, goals, dreams and illusions of the masses, and remain a half-ling, a child-man or child-woman.
 That will be meaningless, in my opinion, and even worse, it may be damaging to oneself, to others, to the planet.

 (This was written as a request)